 Description:

 Piranha Farms is an underwater fantasy by Hank Bull, Jane Ellison, and Eric Metcalfe involving dance, music, costumes, video, and shadow play.
 The thirty-minute video opens with a scene featuring Metcalfe peering through a set of binoculars accompanied by the sounds of war films.
 Following this is a vocal performance by Bull as Clammy Clones, who is later joined by Jane Ellison as Vertical Venus for a dance duet.
-They are in underwater-themed costumes designed by Carol Hackett, J. Reinhardt, Gretchen Perk, and Maxine Young; with Clammy Clams donning a shell-shaped headpiece, and Vertical Venus in a yellow mermaid tail.
+They are in underwater-themed costumes designed by Carol Hackett, J. Reinhardt, Gretchen Perk, Maxine Young, and Kate Craig; with Clammy Clams donning a shell-shaped headpiece, and Vertical Venus in a yellow mermaid tail.
 The pair return shortly after with a sing-song dance routine as The Tootaloonies.

 Other performances include the three artists singing a song about meat with Metcalfe holding a gun, as well a vibraphone performance by Metcalfe as the character Piranha Farms, equipped in piranha garb.
 The video is punctuated by a collage of clips drawn from war films, television advertisements, and aquatic-related video segments.